-The aim of this sharing of personal stories is two-fold.
+The aim of this sharing of personal stories is twofold.
 On the one hand, the objective is to provide participants with a chance to start thinking about their own experiences and concerns in relation to security, and on the other, it provides participants a chance to become aware of the diverse experiences and perceptions in the room.
 They might recognize themselves in others' stories, but there might also be experiences that they had not imagined before.

 These stories of young people about what makes them feel secure or insecure in their communities are the starting point to identify together the kinds of perceptions there are in the room as well as the issues that are at stake and that the participants feel passionate about addressing in their initiatives.
-The process of envisioning starts at this individual level but a key part of it is that the process also gradually becomes collective in the moment that appearance is what our society suffers from.
-For me, I have witnessed discrimination because of my hijab.
-My family refused to let me wear a hijab.
-Some of them thought I was too young to cover myself up.
-Others thought I would face harassment because of my hijab, at school or when looking for employment.
-To this day they still think this way.
+The process of envisioning starts at this individual level but a key part of it is that the process also gradually becomes collective in the moment that participants start becoming aware of others' perceptions on security.
+This is also the moment they start recognizing similarities and differences, both of which are important to highlight.